Sean Patrick Long

 Picture from Fall, 2016 Bhutan field work:

-In Fall, 2016, two of my graduate students, Laura Pianowski and Jesslyn Starnes accompanied myself, and collaborators Stacia Gordon and Robert Miller, on a field expedition to Bhutan.
+In Fall, 2016, two of my graduate students, Laura Pianowski and Jesslyn Starnes accompanied me, collaborator Stacia Gordon, and collaborator Robert Miller, on a field expedition to Bhutan.
 This picture shows Laura (left) and Jesslyn (right) in their kiras, the traditional Bhutanese female clothing.
 Behind them is Bhutan's famous Takstang monastery.

-In Fall, 2016, two of my graduate students, Laura Pianowski and Jesslyn Starnes accompanied myself, and collaborators Stacia Gordon and Robert Miller, on a field expedition to Bhutan.
+In Fall, 2016, two of my graduate students, Laura Pianowski and Jesslyn Starnes accompanied me, collaborator Stacia Gordon, and collaborator Robert Miller, on a field expedition to Bhutan.
 This picture shows Laura (left) and Jesslyn (right) in their kiras, the traditional Bhutanese female clothing.
 Behind them is Bhutan's famous Takstang monastery.

 Check out this picture!!!